Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 SEMA New Products - 2019 - Swsitch-Pros 12-Circuit Switch Panel

 As the name implies, simple on/off switch panels perform just the basic task of powering your accessories.
-This is a great option for accessories like an air compressor or single-mode offroad lighting.
-Following the theme of value and function, these switches may also lack extra like RGB or multi-color backlighting.
+This is a great option for accessories like an air compressor or single-mode off-road lighting.
+Following the theme of value and function, these switches may also lack features like RGB or multi-color backlighting.
 They will, however, still provide essential circuit protection for your accessories.
 You should be able to find these basic switch panels for under $200 all over Amazon.

 External Vs. Solid State Relays